JacobPuff/interview-homework-stuff/2025-25-01-Droplet_Intersections/README.md

 ## Running
-Just put it in a folder, and open the `index.html` file in a browser.
+Just put this all in a folder, and open the `index.html` file in a browser.